TheCodingDojo/student_md_docs/CA-OC/py/django/new_cheat_sheets/cheat_sheet.md

 - `<input value="{{ formatted_release_date }}" type="date" name="release_date">`
 - chrome console gives an invalid format warning when trying to insert a value that is not formatted in this way

+## Debugging Notes

+---

+### One time setup per project to be able to use breakpoints

+- Select python interpreter

+  1. Windows: `Ctrl+shift+P` Mac: `Cmd+shift+P`
+  2. Type: Python: Select Interpreter
+  3. Select the one with the path to your environment folder
+  4. Click debug icon in vscode side bar (bug icon `Ctrl+shift+D`)
+  5. click "**create a launch.json file**" link or gear icon
+  6. select python
+  7. select django
+     - `launch.json` will be created - ok to close it.
+Can delete if you need to re-do this step.

+---

+### To Debug with breakpoints (won't auto reload on code changes)

+- **Stop server** `ctrl + c` then press play button in debug panel or press F5
+  - add a breakpoint by clicking to the LEFT of the line number so that a red circle appears
+  - everywhere you add a breakpoint, your app will pause running on this line until you use the debug control panel to continue

+---